An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 Chronic stress may affect fertility.
 Stress hormones have an impact on the hypothalamus, which produces reproductive hormones.
 This effect may lead to changes in a woman's menstrual cycle, as well as a reduction in a man's sperm count.
 Stress can also reduce sex drive.Effects on Pregnancy

-Old wives' tales about a pregnant woman's emotions affecting her baby may have some credence.
 Stress may cause physiological alterations, such as increased adrenal hormone levels or resistance in the arteries, which may interfere with normal blood flow to the placenta.
 Maternal stress during pregnancy has been linked to a higher risk for miscarriage, lower birth weight, and an increased incidence of premature births.
 Some evidence also suggests that an expectant mother's stress can even influence the way in which her baby's brain and nervous system will react to stressful events.
-One study found a higher rate of crying and low attention in infants of mothers who had been stressed during pregnancy.
-These outcomes can have far-reaching effects on a child's life.Menopause
+One study found a higher rate of crying and lower attention in infants of mothers who had been stressed during pregnancy.
+Other studies linked maternal stress to a higher risk of the child for cardiovascular disease later in life.Menopause

 A drop in estrogen levels during perimenopause and menopause may be responsible for changes in mood precipitated by stress.